abhijeet010304/online-shopping-management-system/README.md

 How to Run
 pass to enter into the project-abhijit

-Put all the source file in a driectory and run- gcc stu_rec_ll.c
+Put all the source file in a directory and run- gcc oops.cpp